The Kodak Box Brownie

 Box Brownie cameras, even quite old ones, use readily available 120 medium format film.
 The negatives are 2¼ x 3¼ inch or 6x9cm.
 However, you will find a sticker inside of many models that says “Use Kodak 620 Films.”
 This is where it starts to get a little bit confusing.
 Over the years box brownies used various different size films including; 116, 117, and 127.
 The most common roll film used was 620 and 120.
 Only 120 film is still widely available in stores.

-120 and 620 films are exactly the same, the only difference is the size of spool around which the film is wrapped.
+120 and 620 films are exactly the same, the only difference is the size of the spool around which the film is wrapped.
 The 120 size spools came first.
 I believe Kodak came up with the idea of using 620 spools (the ends of which are slightly smaller in circumference) in their box brownie cameras in order to force photographers to purchase Kodak film.

-You can often get away with using 120 films even though the manufacturer recommends 620 film.
+You can often get away with using 120 films even though the manufacturer recommends 620 films.
 However, because 120 film spools are a couple of millimetres wider, there’s a tendency for the film to jam, or at least be hard to wind on to the next frame.
 This problem is more noticeable with some Box Brownie models than others.
 If the 120 film becomes too tight to wind on you will be forced to open the back to free it which will result in the film becoming a complete loss.

 The second way around this problem is to purchase 120 films that have been hand-wound onto a 620 spool.
 You can buy these from some leading photography stores, and you’ll also find them available on eBay.